giaba90/grow-cms/README.md

 ## Name project

-GROW CMS - A slim cms for create pages and post for my little blog
+GROW CMS - A light cms for create pages and post for my little blog

 ## Tecnologies